nuspell/misc-nuspell/1-support/README.md

-# 2-word-lists
+# 1-support

-This directory holds downloaded and processed Ubuntu packages containing word lists.
+This directory holds downloaded and processed Ubuntu packages containing language support for Hunspell and Nuspell.
+These are packages containing .

 ## Download

-The script `./1-download.sh` will download all known and practical word list packages.
+The script `./1-download.sh` will download all known and practical language support packages.
 The downloaded DEB files can be found in the directory `debs`.
-The packages names are collected by iterating all downloaded Hunspell language support packages and looking up the related word list via the custom script `../0-tools/hunspell_language_support_to_word_list_name.sh`.

-This script will also mitigate some bugs in the packages, such as incorrect direction of symbolic links.
-The filename of the word list should be in English and any native filenames for the particular language should be used in symbolic links.
+Note that package `myspell-fo` still isn't refactored to a name for Hunspell.
+This is a bug.
+Other exceptions are some French packages who are alternative implementation or meta packages.
+The list of packages is retrieved from `apt-cache search`.

 The directory `debs` is excluded from version management.

 ## Extract

-The script `./2-extract.sh` will process all the downloaded packages and extract the word list files to the directory `packages`.
+The script `./2-extract.sh` will process all the downloaded packages and extract the language support files in terms of affix files and dictionary files to the directory `packages`.
 Not that it will use the package version in the path names it creates.
-This script is very straight forward.
+This script is very straight forward, but has to handle the exception for Myspell.

 The directory `packages` is excluded from version management.